DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 Dimensional Anchor and Horizon Breaker represent a stable IN/EX blend on the Perception axis.

-Midpoint (“liminal”) prototypes sit at 0 on the blended axis.
+Here is the compact way the prototypes are represented internally.
+Midpoint prototypes sit at 0 on the blended axis.

-DLTER type codes and prototype vectors in [Perception, Emergence, Identity Dynamics] format.
+DLTER type codes and prototype vectors in Perception, Emergence, Identity Dynamics format.

 Type